Kenya-Rae/sequence-square-game/README.md

 ## Bugs
 - When hovering over the squares within the grid, squares would move.
 I found that this could be caused due to the child elements not being "fixed" within the parent div.
 I used box-sizing: border-box to resolve my issue for now.
 - Cannot set properties of null (setting 'innerText') - showScore (script.js:31:46), newGame (script.js:19:3), HTMLButtonElement.onclick ((index):18:55).
 It seemed I had a typo when getting my element within the showTurns function.
 - Undefined data result when checking current game in dev tools.
-Checked data attributes and changed them.
+Checked data attributes within my html div square classes and changed them to data-id, this allowed me to pull the correct data within the script.js file.
 - Sequence started immediately on page load, due to sequence function being called at the very start.
+I had removed this function from the pure game start.
 - Sequence didn't increase, it used all 9 buttons within one sequence, calling them one after another.
 However, It wouldn't increment.
 This was because I hadnt called the sequnence and combined it with "++".
 - New game would be called everytime, even when user was successful in copying sequence.
 I had mixed up a lot of the game logic.
 I had to restructer and go through the copy and remove some called functions.
 - EmailJS function work when email has been sent.
 Though the test email is not sending over.
 Could this be due to the undeployment of the site?
+- (Not much of a bug)The original 9 buttons had been reduced to 6.
+As I wasnt sure how to increase difficulty once a user was successful due to how I incremeneted the sequence.
+I had removed 3 buttons and tried this game with 6 buttons and it naturally increases the difficulty.

 ## Deployments